Mass spectrometry: History

-Parts of a mass spectrometer
+Components

 Schematics of a simple mass spectrometer with sector type mass analyzer.
-This one is for the measurement of carbon dioxide isotope ratios (IRMS) as in the carbon-13 urea breath test.
+This one is for the measurement of carbon dioxide isotope ratios (isotope ratio mass spectrometry) as in the carbon-13 urea breath test.

+A mass spectrometer consists of 5 components: sample inlet, ion source (or ionizer), mass analyzer, detector, data system.
+Each component can be varied somewhat independently from the other components, and the full mass spectrometer itself can be included as a component in an analysis pipeline, allowing great flexibility.

+The sample inlet prepares the sample to be analyzed in a suitable state.

-A mass spectrometer consists of three components: an ion source, a mass analyzer, and a detector.
-The ionizer converts a portion of the sample into ions.
+The ion source takes samples from the sample inlet, converts a portion of the sample into a stream of ions, and outputs it to the mass analyzer.
 There is a wide variety of ionization techniques, depending on the phase (solid, liquid, gas) of the sample and the efficiency of various ionization mechanisms for the unknown species.
-An extraction system removes ions from the sample, which are then targeted through the mass analyzer and into the detector.
-The differences in masses of the fragments allows the mass analyzer to sort the ions by their mass-to-charge ratio.
+An extraction system removes ions from the sample, which are then targeted into the mass analyzer.

+The mass analyzer takes an input stream of ions and separates ("analyzes") its constituent ions according to their m/z, the mass-to-charge ratio.

 The detector measures the value of an indicator quantity and thus provides data for calculating the abundances of each ion present.
 Some detectors also give spatial information, e.g., a multichannel plate.

-Theoretical example
+Illustrative example

-The following describes the operation of a spectrometer mass analyzer, which is of the sector type.
-(Other analyzer types are treated below.)
+The following describes the operation of a simple mass spectrometer that uses sector type.
+Other types are treated below.

 Consider a sample of sodium chloride (table salt).
 In the ion source, the sample is vaporized (turned into gas) and ionized (transformed into electrically charged particles) into sodium (Na^{+}) and chloride (Cl^{−}) ions.

 Sodium atoms and ions are monoisotopic, with a mass of about 23 daltons (symbol: Da or older symbol: u).
 Chloride atoms and ions come in two stable isotopes with masses of approximately 35 u (at a natural abundance of about 75 percent) and approximately 37 u (at a natural abundance of about 25 percent).

 The analyzer part of the spectrometer contains electric and magnetic fields, which exert forces on ions traveling through these fields.
 The speed of a charged particle may be increased or decreased while passing through the electric field, and its direction may be altered by the magnetic field.

 The magnitude of the deflection of the moving ion's trajectory depends on its mass-to-charge ratio.
 Lighter ions are deflected by the magnetic force to a greater degree than heavier ions (based on Newton's second law of motion, F = ma).

 The streams of magnetically sorted ions pass from the analyzer to the detector, which records the relative abundance of each ion type.
 This information is used to determine the chemical element composition of the original sample (i.e. that both sodium and chlorine are present in the sample) and the isotopic composition of its constituents (the ratio of ^{35}Cl to ^{37}Cl).